 Neighbourhood Plan examinations are carried out in line with the guidance issued by the Neighbourhood Planning Independent Examiner Referral Service.

-During the examination, the examiner may ask questions of clarification of the District Council and qualifying body on various issues.
+During the examination, the examiner may ask questions of clarification of the Council and qualifying body on various issues.
 As a general rule, the examiner will reach a view on the plan based on written representations that were submitted to the Regulation 16 consultation, however, where the examiner considers it necessary to ensure thorough examination of an issue or to give parties a fair chance to put their case forward, a hearing will be held.

 Following consideration of the issues, conformity and whether the plan meets the basic conditions, the examiner will issue a report which may recommend changes.

-The District Council will consider the examiner’s recommendations and whether the plan should proceed to referendum.
+The Council will consider the examiner’s recommendations and whether the plan should proceed to referendum.
 The Council will seek agreement on a date with the qualifying body but where no agreement can be reached this decision will need to be taken within five weeks of receipt of the examiners report.

-Those eligible will be asked to vote on whether they want the District Council to use the Neighbourhood Plan to help it decide planning applications in the neighbourhood area.
-A majority of people voting must support the plan if it is to be adopted by the District Council.
+Those eligible will be asked to vote on whether they want the Council to use the Neighbourhood Plan to help it decide planning applications in the neighbourhood area.
+A majority of people voting must support the plan if it is to be adopted by the Council.

-If it has been designated a business area a second referendum will be organised by the District Council for the business sector.
+If it has been designated a business area a second referendum will be organised by the Council for the business sector.
 If only one referendum approves the proposed neighbourhood development plan the District Council has a choice over whether or not to approve it.

 The Council have produced guidance on publicity for Councillors